All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 So, what’s the deal with Sans and Serif fonts?
-Let’s rewind to 1450: Johannes Gutenberg designed a metal typeface called Gothic for his 42‑line Bible.
+Let’s rewind to 1450: Johannes Gutenberg designed a metal typeface called Textura quadrata for his 42‑line Bible.

 42‑line Bible, Johannes Gutenberg, around 1450–1455.

-Venetian printers simply weren’t having it and rejected Gutenberg’s heavy blackletter in favour of a more intricate, fluent legible design.
+Venetian printers weren’t having it and rejected Gutenberg’s heavy blackletter in favour of a more intricate, fluent, legible design.

 Renaissance humanists, ever the snarky critics, coined the term “Gothic” as a derogatory label, criticising the style as backward and as if it were last season’s disaster in the design department.

-In his book Lives of the Artists from 1550, Giorgio Vasari didn’t mince words—he branded the medieval style as “barbarous,” essentially declaring, This is not art; it’s a dumpster fire of design.
+In his book Lives of the Artists from 1550, Giorgio Vasari didn’t mince words; he branded the medieval style as “barbarous,” essentially declaring, This is not craftsmanship; it’s a dumpster fire of design.

 Harsh?
 Certainly.
 But in Italy back then, throwing around insults was practically an art form in itself.

-Originally plain, these inscriptions gained small decorative strokes, or serifs, as masons used broad chisels to carve stone, which naturally led to the creation of these features.
+Originally plain, these inscriptions acquired small decorative strokes, or serifs, as masons used broad chisels to carve stone, a practice that naturally led to their creation.

-In contrast, the lowercase letters were influenced by the calligraphic style of Humanistic Minuscule.
+In contrast, the lowercase letters were influenced by the Humanistic Minuscule calligraphic style.

-A handwriting script style that was all the rage among the secular circles of Italy.
+A handwriting script style that was all the rage among Italy’s secular circles.

-This marriage resulted in a fresh, elegant design that broke free from Gutenberg’s rather rigid Gothic.
+This marriage resulted in a fresh, elegant design that broke free from Gutenberg’s relatively rigid Gothic.

 It turns out that serifs were born from the very tools of early font design.